Some days I have moments of ah ha with my job.

 Last week I had several moments of both ah ha and D’oh in the same afternoon.
 In my last post, I told you about how the Provincial Archaeology Office tried to relocate some of the older sites in the inventory the old-fashioned way; by going out into the field and finding them.
 This week I am going to share with you a similar post, except this time we are going to use some newer technology to relocate some sites.

-In 2011, I wrote two blog posts on the Intermediate Indians in North West River and Sheshatshiu.
+In 2011, I wrote two blog posts on the Intermediate Period in North West River and Sheshatshiu.
 The first post focused on Dr. William Fitzhugh’s work in NWR.
 Fitzhugh spent two field seasons, 1968 & 1969, working in the Hamilton Inlet area of Labrador.
 For those of you who don’t know Dr. William Fitzhugh is the Director of The Arctic Studies Center at the Smithsonian National Museum of Natural History.
 He used this information to write his PhD thesis: Environmental Archeology and Cultural Systems in Hamilton Inlet, Labrador: A Survey of the Central Labrador Coast from 3000 B.C. to the Present.
 In his thesis, Fitzhugh provided this map showing the location of his sites:

 The Provincial Archaeology Office did not exist in 1968-69.
 Therefore, Fitzhugh’s site location information was not transferred to the maps used to keep track of site locations.
 In the ensuing years since 1968-69, many things have changed in NWR to the point where it is now hard to rectify Fitzhugh’s site locations with what the community looks like today.
 Because of not having transferred Fitzhugh’s site data, we could not confidently plot his sites.
 We knew they were in NWR but we could not say accurately where they were.
 Essentially the sites were displayed in our ArcGIS system as something like two starbursts; essentially, we had two sets of coordinates for more than 35 sites.

-When I wrote the posts on the Intermediate Indians in 2011, I tried to georectify Fitzhugh’s map with the PAO topographic map in ArcGIS.
+When I wrote the posts on the Intermediate Period in 2011, I tried to georectify Fitzhugh’s map with the PAO topographic map in ArcGIS.
 Georectify means to align digitally a satellite or aerial image with a map of the same area.
 In georectification, the images are layered on top of one another and a number of corresponding control points, such as street intersections, are marked on both the image and the map.
 These locations become reference points in the subsequent processing of the image.
 The GIS software then warps the images so they fit together and overlap exactly.
 When I tried to georectify the above maps I was not able to get enough control points so I couldn’t get the images to line up properly and therefore I could not accurately plot the sites.

 As you can see, particularly from the shoreline in the upper left corner, the maps did not line up.
 Part of my problem was that I could not get enough control points and I used one control point that was actually way off.
 There is a small wharf just above the letter ‘H’ in NORTH on Fitzhugh’s map.
 I assumed incorrectly that this wharf lined up with the wharf on the colour PAO map that is just above the letter ‘N’ in North.